Marion Albert Pruett: Witness Protection Program

 In 1979, Pruett was given $800, a new name (Charles "Sonny" Pearson), and placed in the United States Federal Witness Protection Program after testifying about a federal prison slaying in Atlanta, Georgia.
 He then began his crime spree under his alias.
 Pruett later claimed that he had perpetrated the prison murder, contradicting his previous testimony for which he had received federal protection.

 Pruett killed Peggy Lowe after he kidnapped her on September 17, 1981, while robbing the Metrocenter Branch of Unifirst Bank (later Trustmark National Bank) in Jackson, Mississippi where she worked; Bobbie Jean Robertson, a convenience store clerk in Fort Smith, Arkansas; and Anthony Taitt and James Balderson, two convenience store clerks in Colorado.
 He received the death penalty for Lowe's murder, two more life sentences for the murders in Colorado, and the death penalty for Robertson's murder.
+In February 1988, Pruett's death sentence for Lowe's murder was reduced to life.

 On trial in New Mexico for the March 2, 1981, murder of his common-law wife, Pamela Sue Barker (aka Michelle Lynn Pearson), Pruett admitted he had robbed her in order to support a $4,000 a week cocaine habit, but denied that he killed Barker, who was beaten to death, then set on fire.
 He was convicted, and given a third life sentence.
 From death row, he asked a Mississippi newspaper to pay him $20,000 to disclose the location of Barker's engagement ring, and offered to reveal the location of a Florida victim's body in exchange for a paid appearance on Geraldo.

 Execution

 His last meal consisted of a stuffed crust pizza from Pizza Hut, four Burger King Whoppers, a large order of French fries, three two-liter bottles of Pepsi, a bucket of ice, a bottle of ketchup, salt, fried eggplant, fried squash, fried okra, and a pecan pie.
 In an interview prior to his execution date, Pruett said he was going to share his last meal with another inmate who was going to be executed the same day.
 He went on to say he originally wanted to have a roast duck for his last meal, but it was rejected because the prison would not cook it.

-Pruett was executed by lethal injection at 8:04 PM and pronounced dead at 8:09 PM.
+Pruett was executed by lethal injection at 8:04 p.m. and pronounced dead at 8:09 p.m.
 Pruett was the 19th person executed by Arkansas since Furman v.
 Georgia.